foghegehog/toy_cryptoexchange/README.md

-# Toy Cryptoexchange
+# Toy Crypto Exchange
-Simple browser game to trade toy cryptocurrency on the toy cryptoexchange
+Simple browser game to trade toy cryptocurrency on the toy crypto exchange